ClemensX/ShadedPath12/README.md

 There are some batch files to directly start some of the more intersting demos in folder ShadedPath/tools.
 To use in Visual Studio C++ start the solution file F:\dev\dx12test\ShadedPath12\ShadedPath12\ShadedPath12.sln

+If the build inside Visual Studio complains about wrong LibOVR, you have to rebuild LibOVR in the Oculus SDK folder.
+Project file is located in folder OculusSDK\LibOVR\Projects\Windows\VS2015.
+Just open it with VisualStudio and do the following:
+* Change Target platform to Win 10 SDK in General Configuration Properties of project
+* switch to Release x64
+* change runtime lib generation: open project properties -> C/C++ -> Code Generation -> Runtime Library: Multi-threaded DLL (/MD)
+* switch to Debug x64
+* set Runtime Library: Multi-threaded Debug DLL (/MDd)

+Now the ShadedPath12 project should compile fine and be runnable

 See below for command line switches.
 Use them in VC++ via right click on project, choose Properties then: Configuration Properties/Debugging/Command Arguments.
 Here you can use all the switches described.

 # Command Line Switches